-Refer to clause 9 ('Making payments on business days') of this booklet on how we define a Business Day.
 If you're unsatisfied with any way the investigation or process has been dealt with, either by us or the receiving bank, you can make a complaint by following the steps set out under Part C: Other Important Terms, of this booklet.

-The amount you are responsible for will always be determined by the ePayments Code, and not by this booklet.
+The amount you are responsible for will always be determined by us by complying with the ePayments Code.